joebluems/RandomForestVariations/3_spark/README.md

 ```
 spark-submit --class <package>.Main  <path_to_jar_file> <path_to_input_file>
 ```
-Here is how to run it and some of the expected output...
+Here is how to run it and some of the expected output; for the input file, make sure you change the user folder to your own...
 ```
 head -1 src/main/scala/RandomForest.scala
 package com.mapr.randomforest